Walking in the Scottish Highlands

 The Oykel Bridge Hotel is ideally placed in the midst of Sutherland, widely regarded as the last great Wilderness of the UK.
 The area covers a wide and spectacular terrain, from wild moorlands, glacial lochs, Jagged peaks, remote beaches and wooded glades, providing something for all levels of walkers and with such diversity.

-Lying to the North west of the Hotel the Upper Oykel flows through the forests or meander through the many forest trails close at hand, a detailed map of which can be found here.
+Lying to the North west of the Hotel the Upper Oykel flows through the forests or meander through the many forest trails close at hand.
 For those looking for the more challenging peaks, you will be rewarded by some of the most ore inspiring vistas you could imagine, just a few of the peaks within easy reach of The Oykel Bridge Hotel are below.

 Assynt and Coigach